How to Get Drafted as the First Overall Pick in Madden 22

 After a few cutscenes, you will need to decide which event to go to.
 Your boy Zo has set up a Nike event for you to join and build up your fanbase while J has a Hawaii trip football charity game for you to play at.

 You will not be able to attend both events because of the conflict in time.
+So, you’ll need to make your mind up and pick between the Nike event or Hawaii in Madden 22.
 I first chose to attend the EA Sports Charity Game in Hawaii.

 After choosing this game and playing through the EA Sports Charity Game (and after playing through the rest of the pre-draft mini-games) I ended up being the 2nd pick behind Trevor Lawrence.

 I’m not sure if this was down to this selection alone or if anything else made a difference, but I then replayed the whole Face of the Franchise mode from scratch and chose the Nike event, and this time around I ended up being the number one pick.